ChainAgnostic/CAIPs/CAIPs/caip-171.md

 Whenever a CAIP uses a name `SessionToken` and has this CAIP in the `required` front-matter property, it SHALL be interpreted as reference to this specification.

-> Notice that there are no code constraints on the token value itself.
-This is by design and the value is implementation dependent.
+> Notice that there are no code constraints on the token value except
+> that it be expressed as a string with few reserve characters, under 256
+> characters in length.
+This is by design and the value is
+> implementation-dependent.

 ```typescript
 type SessionToken = string;